AndersDeath/diary2/000-current.md

 # 02 January - Monday - Tbilisi - 95 day of immigration

 Today I moved another several repositories from bitbucket to github.
 We walked a bit around and found that prices are extrimely expensive here.
 It's something abnormal.
 It's out of normal.
+Nevermind.
+Tomorrow I'm going to try record a video in English.
+I hope this will be ok and I will publish it.